Maryland proves too much for Lehigh in Danny Manning’s first home victory

 The Mountain Hawks played a little more than 48 hours after agreeing to make the trip to College Park.
 Loyola, originally scheduled to be the first team Maryland faced after its break for exams and Christmas, is one of dozens of Division I programs currently paused for covid-related issues.

-Ayala finished 8 of 13 from the floor, a welcome sign for the senior who has struggled with his shooting in the first month of the season.
+Ayala finished 8 of 13 from the floor, a welcome sign for the senior who has struggled with his shooting earlier this season.

+“We’re trying to change the narrative on our season,” said Ayala, whose team won back-to-back games for the first time in more than a month.
+“We’re on the right trajectory as a team and going in the right direction.”

-After a sluggish start, Maryland was on the verge of putting Lehigh away when it uncorked an 18-5 run to take a 10-point lead.
-Ayala was key in this stretch, scoring his first seven points and prompting the Mountain Hawks to call timeout with 4:09 left in the half.
+After a sluggish start, Maryland built a 10-point lead in the first half.
 Yet Lehigh soon whittled the deficit to 37-34 by the break, leaving the Terps work to do in the second half.

 They quickly did, getting a three-point play from Ayala and a basket from Qudus Wahab in the opening moments of the second half to lead to another Lehigh timeout.

+“It was, for lack of a better word, aggressive counseling at halftime,” Manning said.
+“That’s what it came down to.
+We challenged our guys to come out and play with a little bit more effort and a little bit more energy, and our guys responded very well.
+Whenever you can hold a team to the percentage they shot in the second half, you’re doing something fairly well.”

 The Mountain Hawks played solid defense for a few minutes after that, but their inability to make shots allowed Maryland to pull away.
 Lehigh closed within 60-49 just after Russell departed, though the Terps closed the door on any comeback with six consecutive points punctuated by Scott’s three-pointer.